World Mental Health Day Message

 - Reach out to local media and offer to do an interview on resources in your community for older adults looking for mental health support.

-- Contact policy makers to share how failure to invest in mental healthcare -and older adult mental healthcare specifically- will impact current and future generations.
+- Contact policy makers to share how failure to invest in mental healthcare -and older adult mental healthcare specifically- will affect current and future generations.

 2020 is truly an unprecedented year.
-But it's also an opportunity for IPA members to step up, share their expertise and make a difference.
+However, it is also an opportunity for IPA members to step up, share their expertise and make a difference.
 I challenge you this 10 October to speak out.
 Our older adult community depends on us.

 Manabu Ikeda, MD, PhD